eashocking/CC-project/README.md

  ![Screenshot 2024-12-14 111425](https://github.com/user-attachments/assets/4f09dd56-6978-489f-ad3f-e9b966e69554)

-* These are requered in order to both retreave then parse the HTML
+* These are required in order to both retrieve then parse the HTML

-# intal the Libraries into Thonny
+# install the Libraries into Thonny
- 1. Find the tar.gz files inside your downloads (now is a good time to mention you can pip instal these librarys using command prompt but its much easier and foolproof to download then instal as local files when using Thonny)
+ 1. Find the tar.gz files inside your downloads (now is a good time to mention you can pip instal these libraries using command prompt but it's much easier and foolproof to download then install as local files when using Thonny)

 ![Screenshot 2024-12-14 112925](https://github.com/user-attachments/assets/85c313b3-656e-4f79-b82a-177044b5c3a9)

-2. Open Thonny and open the tools tab clicking manage packagaes
+2. Open Thonny and open the tools tab clicking "Manage packages"

 ![Screenshot 2024-12-14 112250](https://github.com/user-attachments/assets/b3e4977d-d22e-4e3f-baed-68f63b61a9ba)

-3. In the "INSTAL" tab look for "instal from local files" and click "here".
+3. In the "INSTALL" tab look for "Install from local files" and click "here".

 ![Screenshot 2024-12-14 112359](https://github.com/user-attachments/assets/cc2e4824-4cdc-4f52-b831-b31e3883372c)

 # finding HTML to scrape
-1.Scraping from websites is alot like Copyright law in you must find a website that is okay with scraping.
-This Project will be using https://quotes.toscrape.com/ a wonderful website built for the perpose of testing Scrape programs.
+1.Scraping from websites is a lot like Copyright law, in that you must find a website okay with scraping.
+This Project will be using https://quotes.toscrape.com/ which is a wonderful website built for the purpose of testing Scrape programs.

 ![Screenshot (1)](https://github.com/user-attachments/assets/e3ac5050-051f-4758-9c0c-6bd4cd5283db)

-2. Right click the the quote and look for the HTML with the tag "text".
+2. Right click the quote and look for the HTML with the tag "text".
 This will be the quote we scrape.

 ![text](https://github.com/user-attachments/assets/1e63ffb2-e0ce-4d4d-9d3f-1318e43d552f)